-This fall our Watershed District is starting our fifth year of participating in the Master Water Stewards Program.
-We are accepting applications for the coming year.
-The program kicks off on October 15 with an intro to the program for all participants across the metro area.
+This fall our Watershed District started our fifth year of participating in the Master Water Stewards Program.
+The program kicked off on October 15 with an intro to the program for all participants across the metro area.
 For more program information and to access the online application go to this link: https://masterwaterstewards.org/

 Master Water Stewards is a program across the 7 county metro area and beyond that certifies and supports community volunteers to develop and work on a variety of projects to reduce water pollution and educate community members about ways to protect our waterways and conserve water.
 The program is a partnership between Freshwater and participating cities, counties, watershed districts and non-profits.
 Master Water Stewards attend classes, do online lessons, complete a capstone project in their first year, then do 50 hours of volunteering in the subsequent year.
 Following that, Master Water Stewards volunteer 25 hours a year to keep up their certification.
 RWMWD currently has 17 active Master Water Stewards.

 Here are some of the projects they have been active in implementing in our watershed this year.